-Many cost push factors like rising energy prices, higher taxes, effect of devaluation may prove temporary.
-Therefore, Central Banks may tolerate a higher inflation rate if it is caused by cost push factors.
+Many cost-push factors like rising energy prices, higher taxes, and the effect of devaluation may prove temporary.
+Therefore, Central Banks may tolerate a higher inflation rate if it is caused by cost-push factors.
 For example, in 2011, CPI inflation reached 5%, but the Bank of England kept base rates at 0.5%.
-This shows they are confident (hopeful) inflation will soon fall.
+This showed the Bank of England felt underlying inflationary pressure were low.

 The problem with using higher interest rates is that although it will reduce inflation it could lead to a big fall in GDP.

 For example, in early 2008, we had a high period of inflation (5%) due to rising oil and food prices.
 Central banks kept interest rates high, but this pushed the economy into recession.
 Arguably, interest rates should have been lower and less importance attached to reducing cost-push inflation.